Disclaimer - tinkering with settings and scripts can break your

 download widgets lists possibilities but the installer seems to be

 non-functional.
-Fancy stuff... probably better off figuring out how to
+Fancy stuff... probably better off figuring out

 make my own widgets that do (only) what I need.